PRATAP-KUMAR/gdm-extension/README.md

 ﻿# gdm-extension

-## A gnome-shell extension for customizing GDM Login Screen for GNOME v45 and above.
+## A gnome-shell extension for customizing GDM Login Screen for GNOME v42 and above.

 ## Please note that this extension is experimental and is continously monitored on Arch Linux with gnome-shell ~~v46~~ v47.
-When you run the Makefile, it will reset all the gsettings/dconf for the  **`gdm`**  user.
 If you have other extensions enabled for gdm login screen, then you have to add the UUID of those extensions.

 ## Warning: Though this extension is being tested since Dec 2023, In very very rare case there could be a chance of being unable to reach even to TTY.
 In such a case, a bootable USB is required to remove this extension.
 So please make sure you have a bootable USB and some experience on how to mount drives and remove files with command line.
 This gdm-extension installs at